Shant1R/RISC-V/README.md

 - Clocks toggle twice per cycle.
 This consumes power.
 - Clock gating avoids toggling clock signals.
 - TL-Verilog can produce fine-grained gating (or enables).

+Thus, in TLverilog, we don't have to look into clock gating individually.
+It gets considered and covered with the Validity concept.

 </details>